SharpenYourSword/DataScienceLab4Lawyers/README.md

 Typing is control, too.
 This lab introduces essential key strokes that will make you super powerful and save you time.

-### The right way to use copy and paste
+#### What about complicated commands sequences that are hard to type correctly?
-Some commands are long and complicated.
-I copy and paste the long command into my plain text editor.
-Then below the command on a new line, I type the command chareacter by character.
-I do this a few times depending on how well I want to learn the command at that moment.
-Now having typed the command for practice, I might type it in the command line or even just copy and paste it to command line so there are no errors.
+It's frustrating finding and correcting errors in long, complicated commands.
+When this arrises, I combine typing with copy and paste.
+Copy and paste the long command into a plain text editor.
+Then on a new line right below, type the command character by character.
+Do this one or more times to grok the command.
+Then copy and paste what you typed into the command line to avoid typos.

 ## The Files